About Jude Lamb

 I wrote my first story for young people in the winter of 2009.
 It is a story about my great-grandfather.
 (Remember I said my father learned a story from his grandfather?
 Yes, that one!)
 It blends three of my interests – history, genealogy and writing.

 I wrote my second chapter book for 7 to 12 year olds in the winter of 2011.
 It is a continuation of the story of Jack, one of the characters from my first chapter book.
 It is set in the American west and is fiction.

-As a Storyteller, one of the stories I tell is about my great-great-great-great grandparents.
-I dress like my (4x great) grandmother and tell the story as if she was telling it.
+One of my Storytelling performances is about my great-great-great-great grandparents.
+I dress like my (4x great) grandmother and tell the story as if she were telling it.